Summary: use the function EXT:OPEN-CLX-DISPLAY instead of XLIB:OPEN-DISPLAY to establish a connection

 MIT-MAGIC-COOKIE-1 authorization, so CLX programs may be rejected by

 the X server.
-One workaround is to say xhost +localhost
+One workaround is to say xhost +localhost,

 to allow unauthorized X11 connections that originate from the local